20 Genius Ways to Recycle Coffee Cans

 Before you put those hamburger patties in the freezer, stack them with a coffee-can lid between each and put them in a plastic bag.
 Now, when the patties are frozen you’ll be able to easily peel off as many as you need.
+Before using your empty coffee cans, make sure to avoid these mistakes when brewing coffee.

 Hold kitchen scraps